Optimistic, Signature-Free Reliable Broadcast and Its Applications: Extension: Optimistic Asynchronous Verifiable Information Dispersal

 If two honest parties optimistically complete the dispersal phase for different values, then at least $\ceil{\frac{n+1}{2}} + \ceil{\frac{n+1}{2}} - (n-f) \ge f+1$ honest parties must have sent $\Echo$ messages for both values.
 However, this is impossible since honest parties send an $\Echo$ message for only a single value.
 By a similar argument, no two honest parties can complete the dispersal phase for different values upon receiving $2f+1$ $\Ready$ messages.

 Next, we argue that if an honest party $\node{i}$ optimistically completes the dispersal phase for $m$ and another honest party $\node{j}$ completes the dispersal phase for $m'$ upon receiving $2f+1$ $\Ready$ messages for $h'$, then it must be that $m = m'$.
-By~\Cref{clm:avid-no-conflict-vote}, no honest party sends a $\Vote$ or $\Ready$ message for a conflicting value $m'$.
-Consequently, no honest party can commit to $m'$ upon receiving $2f+1$ $\Ready$ messages for $h'$.
+By~\Cref{clm:avid-no-conflict-vote}, no honest party sends a $\Vote$ or $\Ack$ message for a conflicting value $m'$.
+Consequently, no honest party will send $\Ready$ for $h'$ and commit to $m'$ upon receiving $2f+1$ $\Ready$ messages for $h'$.

 Finally, we argue that if an honest client invokes $\DISPERSE(m)$, then it must be that $m' = m$.
 This follows from the termination property, which ensures that all honest parties complete the dispersal phase for $m$.
 Consequently, honest clients will always reconstruct the same message $m$ when invoking $\RETRIEVE$. \end{proof}